The-Tikkun-Line/the-tikkun-line.github.io/about.markdown

 The Tikkun Project is a peer support initiative for people who experience extreme or altered states, non-consensus realities, psychosis, or use their own language to describe these ways of being.

-Our work is grounded in the Hearing Voices approach, Intentional Peer Support, and a transformative justice approach.
+Our work is grounded in the Hearing Voices approach, Intentional Peer Support, and a transformative justice framework.
 We are always learning how to bring these values into real life—especially in a world that is messy, unpredictable, and full of imperfect people like us.

 Our name comes from Tikkun Olam, a Hebrew phrase meaning “repair of the world.”
 To us, recovery means being part of that repair—not just for ourselves, but in our relationships, our communities, and the systems around us.
 Recovery is ongoing.
 It’s messy, nonlinear, and tied to justice.
 We don’t see healing, liberation, or lasting change as one-time events—they’re everyday practices we keep returning to imperfectly.